Flood Insurance

 What is hurricane insurance?

-Hurricane insurance is a combination of insurance policies you can purchase to keep your home protected from hurricane damage, including flood, windstorm, and home insurance.
+Hurricane insurance is a combination of insurance policies you can purchase to keep your home protected from hurricane damage, including flood, wind damage, and home insurance.

 For clarity’s sake, it’s important to state that there is no standalone hurricane insurance policy.
 Being financially protected from hurricane damage is usually something included in other policies that you already have.
 This means that your home insurance, boat insurance, or RV insurance might have some sort of special hurricane coverage option provided.